palewire/first-news-app/docs/index.rst

 .. image:: /_static/hello-css-markers.png

-Past students of this class have gone on to use the skills they learned to create projects like The Chicago Reporter's `police complaints database <http://projects.chicagoreporter.com/settlements/search/cases>`_, the Naples DailyNews grehound dogs death database <http://naplesnews-floridagreyhounds.com/build/index.html>`_ and the San Antonio Express-News' `homicide database <http://homicides.expressnews.com/>`_.
+Past students of this class have gone on to use the skills they learned to create projects like The Chicago Reporter's `police complaints database <http://projects.chicagoreporter.com/settlements/search/cases>`_, the `Naples Daily News' grehound dogs death database <http://naplesnews-floridagreyhounds.com/build/index.html>`_ and the San Antonio Express-News' `homicide database <http://homicides.expressnews.com/>`_.

 *****************
 About the authors